-🧟 🏳 🕻 13 you could still push it to SM without manual changing the mapping.
-14 For e.g., if you have saved the <tql name=""> query to <tql name=""> 1, and <tql name=""></tql></tql></tql> 15 the TQL name is specified as <tql name=""> in this configuration file, and the</tql> 16 integration will automatically use this mapping entry on all of the three TQLs.
-17 However, using the exact TQL name to configure the mapping is still supported.
-18 > 19 <tql name="SM Running Software Push" xslfile="runningsoftware_push.xslt"></tql> 20 this is logical_application tql 21 <request name="CreateucmdbRunningSoftwareRequest" type="Create"></request> 22 <request name="UpdateucmdbRunningSoftwareRequest" type="Update"></request> 23 <request name="DeleteucmdbRunningSoftwareRequest" type="Delete"></request> 24 25 <tql create"="" name="CreateucmdbBusinessServiceRequest" xslfile="business_service_push_wrong_name.xslt26<! this is business service for catalog bql >27<request type="></tql> 28 <request name="UpdateucmdbBusinessServiceRequest" type="Update"></request> 29 <request name="DeleteucmdbBusinessServiceRequest" type="Delete"></request> 30 31 <tql name="SM Computer Push" xslfile="computer_push.xslt"></tql> 32 this is host- ip,interface,sm_server tql> 33 <request name="CreateucmdbNodeRequest" type="Create"></request> com.mercury.topaz.cmdb.server.fcmdb.adapterstate.AdapterStateResourceServerFacade.op enResourceForReading(AdapterStateResourceServerFacade.java:51)
+Resourcediscovery Config Files/Service Manager Adapter 9-x/sm Sync Conf File.xml Q 🥨 🔽 🚰 🖉 you could still push it to SM without manual changing the mapping.
+For e.g., if you have saved the <TQL name> query to <TQL name> 1, and <TQL name> 2, 14 15 the TQL name is specified as <TQL name> in this configuration file, and the integration will automatically use this mapping entry on all of the three TQLs.
+16 17 However, using the exact TQL name to configure the mapping is still supported.
+18 <tql name="SM Running Software Push" xslFile="runningsoftware push.xslt"> 19 20 <!-- this is logical application tql --> <request type="Create" name="CreateucmdbRunningSoftwareRequest"/> <request type="Update" name="UpdateucmdbRunningSoftwareRequest"/> <request type="Delete" name="DeleteucmdbRunningSoftwareRequest"/> 21 22 23 </tq1> 24 <tql name="SM Business Service Push" xslFile="business service push wrong name.xslt"> 25 26 <request type="Create" name="CreateucmdbBusinessServiceRequest"/> 27 <request type="Update" name="UpdateucmdbBusinessServiceRequest"/> 28 <request type="Delete" name="DeleteucmdbBusinessServiceRequest"/> 29 30 </tql> <tql name="SM Computer Push" xslFile="computer push.xslt"> 31 <!-- this is host->ip,interface,sm_server tql --> 32 <request type="Create" name="CreateucmdbNodeRequest"/> 33 "momnast time-"Undate" name-"UndatemendhNedeDemmest"

 The data push job fails with a "Failed" status.
-From both the log file and the detail error message of the failed job in the Universal CMDB studio (see Check the error message of a failed push job on page 182), you receive an error like the following:
+From both the log file and the detail error message of the failed job in the Universal CMDB studio (see "How to Check the Error Message of a Failed Push Job" on page 213), you receive an error like the following:

 '''

-java.io.FileNotFoundException: Resource: business_service_push_wrong_name.xslt, was
+java.io.FileNotFoundException: Resource: business_service_push_wrong_name.xslt, was not found at com.mercury.topaz.cmdb.server.fcmdb.adapterstate.AdapterStateResourceServerFacade.op enResourceForReading(AdapterStateResourceServerFacade.java:51) at com.mercury.topaz.cmdb.server.fcmdb.spi.adapter.environment.DataAdapterEnvironmentImpl.openResourceForReading(DataAdapterEnvironmentImpl.java:119) at com.mercury.topaz.fcmdb.adapters.serviceDeskAdapter.TransformUtils.readFromFile(TransformUtils.java:113) at com.mercury.topaz.fcmdb.adapters.serviceDeskAdapter.push.XsltTransformer.createTempl ates(XsltTransformer.java:93) ...
+36 more

-not found

 '''

-com.mercury.topaz.cmdb.server.fcmdb.spi.adapter.environment.DataAdapterEnvironmentIm pl.openResourceForReading(DataAdapterEnvironmentImpl.java:119)

-com.mercury.topaz.fcmdb.adapters.serviceDeskAdapter.TransformUtils.readFromFile(Tran sformUtils.java:113)

-com.mercury.topaz.fcmdb.adapters.serviceDeskAdapter.push.XsltTransformer.createTempl ates(XsltTransformer.java:93)

-Search for text "java.io.FileNotFoundException: Resource:" to find the wrong XSLT file name, and then correct the XSLT file name in the smSyncConfFile.xml file.
+Search for text java.io.FileNotFoundException: Resource: to find the wrong XSLT file name, and then correct the XSLT file name in the smSyncConfFile.xml file.

-For instructions on how to configure an XSLT file name for a TQL, see Map the CI type's TQL query to an XSL transformation file on page 140.
+For instructions on how to configure an XSLT file name for a TQL, see "How to Map the CI Type's TQL Query to an XSL Transformation File" on page 166.

-Request name not found for a TQL in smSyncConfFile.xml
+Request Name not Found for a TQL in smSyncConfFile.xml

-The Service Manager web service request of the Create type is named "CreateucmdbBusinessServiceRequest", however you have not configured it (or have commented it out) in the smSyncConfFile.xml file.
+The Service Manager web service request of the Create type is named CreateucmdbBusinessServiceRequest, however you have not configured it (or have commented it out) in the smSyncConfFile.xml file.